 Interestingly, the Indian flag has been designed to highlight the four pursuits and their hierarchy.
 The green at the bottom indicates prosperity, which is artha (wealth) and kaama (luxuries).
 Higher than this is dharma (righteousness) which is indicated by white and the Buddhist dharma cakra (wheel).
 Higher than this is vairagya (renunciation) and moksha (spiritual liberation) which are indicated by saffron at the top.
 Thus, the Indian flag conveys the message that pursuit of prosperity should be under the regulations of righteousness, and righteousness reaches its consummation by renunciation and spiritual freedom.

-You may also be interested in another article on the same topic:
+You may also be interested in another article on the same topic, which was published in Vedanta Kesari, December 2012:

 What Man Wants – An Elucidation of Indian Culture in the Light of Four Purusharthas